Big Little Lies is what happens when women stand together

 As Kadia Blagrove said in her article :

 “At first, I thought: How am I gonna relate to these rich white wimmenz and their rich white wimmenz problems?
-While the drama was juicy and the characters were relatable (on a basic human level, anyway), there were moments I found myself going, “Welp, a black person couldn’t get away with that.”
+There were moments I found myself going, “Welp, a black person couldn’t get away with that.”
 Yet Sunday night’s series finale had me teary-eyed and overwhelmed with a spirit of sisterhood I never ever thought I’d feel with a show so seemingly narrow in scope. (…) But in the end, Big Little Lies did a great job of making unlikely characters feel familiar by using their enormous wealth and status as a simple backdrop, rather than a focal point, to their internal lives. (…)

 MOTHERHOOD IS NOT A FAIRY-TALE